Chow Hound: Plot

-He then starts to complain that "week in, week out, it's the same thing; it's too slow!"
+The dog then starts to complain that "week in, week out, it's the same thing; it's too slow!"
 He then sees a sign advertising a reward for lost animals and gets a sinister idea: holding the cat hostage, the dog accurately anticipates that the cat's "owners" will post rewards in the newspaper.
 "I've got plans for you!" the dog snarls at the cat.

 The bulldog reads the missing animals article in the newspaper for the addresses of the owners as he prepares to execute his big scam (telling his cat comrade "C'mon stupid; this is the payoff!").
 The bulldog returns the cat to each of his masters, collects the reward and then reclaims his cat by means of a trick-bed, and presents the "saber-tooth alley catus" as a hunting prize to the zoo (this part was cut off in the 1990s on various TV channels in USA because it showed the mouse with makeup resembling blackface to disguise him as a native African savage).
 The dog, gloating that he is now "set for life" and will "never be hungry again," uses his ill-gotten gains to purchase a butcher shop, where "acres and acres" of meat hang from the ceiling.

 The final scene takes place at a "dog and cat hospital".
-The bulldog's gluttony has gotten the better of him, as his overindulgence on meat has rendered him grossly obese and unable to move a muscle.
+The bulldog's greed and gluttony has gotten the better of him, as his overindulgence on meat has rendered him grossly obese and unable to move a muscle.
 After two doctors diagnose "a distinct case of overeating" and depart from the operating room, two visitors march in: the cat and the mouse.
 The cat—speaking for the only time in the film—menacingly says, "This time, we didn't forget the gravy."
-The nervously-perspiring dog repeatedly mutters "no" but is helpless to stop them as the mouse jams a large funnel into the dog's mouth and smiles as the cat begins force-feeding the dog a dangerously unhealthy amount of gravy from an institutional-sized canister as the picture irises out over the sound of the dog gurgling, with the cat and mouse finally getting their revenge against their canine tormentor.
+The nervously perspiring dog repeatedly mutters "no" but is helpless to stop them as the mouse jams a large funnel into the dog's mouth and smiles as the cat begins force-feeding the dog a dangerously unhealthy amount of gravy from an institutional-sized canister as the picture irises out over the sound of the dog gurgling, with the cat and mouse finally getting their revenge against their canine tormentor.